Becoming a Member

 - attending our four-session Pathway to Membership program offered at least three times each year; or

-- contacting UUFR’s Connection Coordinator by email, [email protected] or phone (919 781 7635) or talking with one of our ministers.
+- contacting UUFR’s Connection Council by email, [email protected] or phone (919 781 7635) or talking with one of our ministers.

 Signing the Membership Book

 Anyone who is at least 13 years old may become a member of UUFR by signing the Fellowship’s membership book after completing the 4 session Pathway to Membership Program.
 Members of other UU congregations may transfer their membership.
-Please contact Kathie McCutcheon at [email protected] to register for the next offering of the Pathway to Membership program.
+Please contact the Connections Council at [email protected] to find out when the next Pathway to Membership program will be and to register.